OpenRTX/openrtx.github.io/hardware/ttwrplus.md

 ![T-TWR Plus](../_media/ttwrplus.jpg)

 The T-TWR Plus v2.0 is a digital radio, designed and produced by LILYGO, following suggestions from the OpenRTX team.
 This device is based on an ESP32S3 microcontroller, paired with an SA868S baseband.

-To enable M17 and other digital protocols, the SA868S module has to be flashed with [sa8x8-fw](https://github.com/OpenRTX/sa8x8-fw), a Free Software firmware that gives
+**NOTE: To be able to use OpenRTX on the T-TWR Plus you need to flash the SA868S module with [sa8x8-fw](https://github.com/OpenRTX/sa8x8-fw), a Free Software firmware that gives
 OpenRTX full control over the underlying AT1846s radio-on-a-chip.
+The OEM firmware cannot be flashed back at the moment as we don't possess a copy of it.**

 ## Hardware Revisions